mtlynch/spaceduck/_posts/2018-03-08-automating-sia-setup.md

 title: Automating Sia Setup
 layout: post
 date: '2018-03-08'
-summary: How to make Sia server provisioning less of a headache.
+description: How to make Sia server provisioning less of a headache.
 tags:
 - ansible
 - sia
 - automation
 permalink: "/automating-sia-setup/"
-comments: true
 ---

 One of the biggest headaches in using Sia is how long it takes to complete the initial setup.
 Unfortunately, I can't solve that problem.
 What I can do is make it less tedious and labor-intensive.